 Avoid crowds and friends or family members who are sick for a minimum of two weeks.

-Birth control may be started six weeks postpartum.
+Contraception may be started six weeks postpartum.
 Please ask Dr. Ayoub for a prescription or other options at your 6 week appointment.